Ten things you probably never needed to know about oysters – but we're telling you anyway.

 Seafood is brainfood.

 The myth of fish as a brain food goes back to a 19th century Harvard University scientist who discovered that phosphorus is abundant in the human brain, and from this fact, wrongly concluded that a diet of fish should increase the human IQ.
+However, as stated below, Fact #10, the vitamins found in oysters do promote a sharper memory –so perhaps this could be considered "intelligence?"

 Oysters help waterways by eating algae, filtering out particulates and excess nutrients and creating habitat for other organisms to thrive.

-Jewelry pearls come from oysters.
+The majority of jewelry pearls come from oysters.